 Dr. Córdova publishes in the fields of Community Development and Latino Studies.

-Her most recent publication (December 2021), “Hydraulic Fracturing and Boomtown Planning in Western North Dakota, appeared in the book, When Fracking Comes to Town: Governance, Planning and Economic Impacts of the US Shale Boom.
+Her recent publication (December 2021), “Hydraulic Fracturing and Boomtown Planning in Western North Dakota, appeared in the book, When Fracking Comes to Town: Governance, Planning and Economic Impacts of the US Shale Boom.
 She also wrote “Epilogue: Persistence and Resistance in Genízaro Identity,” for Nación Genízara: Ethnogenesis, Place, and Identity in New Mexico, which was published by University of New Mexico Press in November 2019 and has already won several book awards.
 Her article, “Collaborative Community Development Practice: Interfacing with Government to Create a Small Business Incubator,” (2017) was published in Phillips, Rhonda, Kenney, Sue and Brian McGrath, eds., The Handbook of Community Development, Perspectives from around the Globe, by Routledge Press.

 Professor Córdova’s article, “Neoliberal Policy Regime and the Implications for Latino Studies Scholarship“ was published in 2016 in Vol. 41, No. 1 of Aztlán: A Journal of Chicano Studies.
 In 2015, her co-authored article (with Moises Gonzales), “Establishing Principles for Values-Driven Policy,” was published by Policy Press (University of Bristol) in a book titled, Designing public policy for co-production: Theory, practice and change, edited by Catherine Durose and Liz Richardson.
 Her short piece on the Burnham Plan was published in Jared Green’s Designed for the Future: 80 Practical Ideas for a Sustainable World published by Princeton Architecture Press in 2015.
 Another of her recent articles, “Community-based Research and Participatory Change: A Strategic, Multi-Method Community Impact Assessment” was published in the Journal of Community-Based Practice, Vol. 19, Number 1, 2011.